 This summer, we’re all raring to go and luckily there are plenty of fantastic things on the horizon this June to start the season with a bang.
 Fancy getting your calendar jam-packed again?
 From candlelight concerts to tasty food and drink offerings, you’ll be spoiled for choice when it comes to getting your dose of good grub and culture.
 Check out our guide to some of the best things to do this June in Glasgow.

 Ready to drift away from all your worries?
 Well, hang tight as Fever have the solution with these (very) impressive candlelight concerts coming to Glasgow this Summer.
-The Trades Hall will be transformed to create a cosy and intimate vibe surrounded by candlelight, accompanied by a string quartet playing The Beatles covers.
-This unbelievable night in Glasgow will take place for one night only on June 29, and you can find your tickets on Fever!
+Merchants House of Glasgow will be transformed into a cosy, intimate setting, bathed in candlelight, with a string quartet playing ABBA covers.
+This unbelievable night in Glasgow will take place for one night only on June 13, and you can find your tickets on Fever!

 Porter & Rye in Finnieston is officially one of the best steak restaurants in the world, and the only Scottish restaurant to have been named one of the best steak restaurants in the world by the World’s Best Steak Restaurants taking 55th place among the 101 list.
 Located on Argyle Street, Porter & Rye offers a meat-ilicious experience with their premium dry-aged large cuts.
 What is more, the restaurant ages and infuses its cuts in an inspired way, where visitors can indulge in something new every time they visit.